 An official program of a health-related field of study, typically at the college level, to provide specific clinical experiences for students.
 College students only.
-18 years of age.
-Educational Affiliation Agreement between the school that the student is attending and Hocking Valley Community Hospital to provide student experiences.
-Direct patient contact.
+Must be at least 18 years of age.
+Educational Affiliation Agreement between the school that the student is attending and Hocking Valley Community Hospital to provide student experiences.Direct patient contact.
 Access to the Hospital's Electronic Health Record, when requested.

-Please email or send completed student application and documentation directly to: Hocking Valley Community Hospital: Attention: Kandy Fizer 601 State Route 664 North Logan, Ohio 43138 Email: kfizer@hvch.org
+• Please email or send completed student application and documentation directly to: Hocki Hocking Valley Community Hospital: Attent ion: Kandy Fizer 601 State Route 664 North Logan, Ohio 43138 Email: kfizer@hvch.org